 As announced in April 2001, we discontinued our Phase II trial with LeuvectinTM for patients with metastatic kidney cancer because the efficacy did not meet interim targets required to continue the trial.
-We are nearly finished with our investigation into this matter which will then allow further discussion of our LeuvectinTM development plans.
+We are nearing completion of our investigation into this matter, which will then allow further evaluation of our LeuvectinTM development plans.

 Vaxid, a cancer vaccine intended to prevent recurrence of low-grade, non-Hodgkin's B-cell lymphoma, is in a Phase I/II clinical trial in a collaboration with Stanford University Medical Center.
 In March 2001, we announced positive safety and immunogenicity results in the Phase I/II trial of Vaxid, a patient-specific naked DNA vaccine for low-grade, non-Hodgkin's, B-cell lymphoma.
-Vaxid was not only well tolerated in these patients, but also generated both cellular and humoral immune responses.
-We are supporting clinical testing of a cancer vaccine for the treatment of advanced metastatic melanoma in a collaboration with the National Cancer Institute, or NCI.
+Vaxidwas not only well tolerated in these patients, but also generated both cellular and humoral immune responses.
+We also funded clinical testing of a cancer vaccine for the treatment of advanced metastatic melanoma in a collaboration with the National Cancer Institute, or NCI.
+Our funding of this program ended in October 2001.

-We are developing our cancer product candidates independently, while developing vaccine product candidates for infectious diseases primarily in collaboration with corporate partners Merck and Aventis Pasteur.
+We are developing our cancer product candidates independently, while developing vaccine product candidates for infectious diseases primarily in collaboration with our corporate partners Merck and Aventis Pasteur.
 We have a license agreement allowing Centocor to use our naked DNA technology to develop and market specific gene-based vaccines for the potential treatment of certain types of cancer.
 We have agreements with Boston Scientific for the use of our technology in catheter-based intravascular gene delivery.
 We have agreements with Aventis Pharma to use our gene delivery technology to deliver neurological proteins for neurodegenerative diseases and to deliver a growth factor gene for which Aventis Pharma holds rights.
 We have agreements with Pfizer for use of our technology for DNA-based delivery of therapeutic proteins in animal health applications and with Merial for use of our technology for DNA vaccines in animal infectious disease targets.

 We have a reciprocal royalty-bearing license agreement with Human Genome Sciences, HGS, under which we have the option to license exclusively up to three genes from HGS for gene-based product development.
 HGS has the option to license our patented naked DNA gene delivery technology for use in up to three gene-based products.
 Each party has until September 30, 2004, to exercise their respective options.
 In addition, we granted an exclusive, royalty-bearing license to Vascular Genetics Inc., VGI, a company in which HGS is a major shareholder, for naked DNA delivery of Vascular Endothelial Growth Factor-2, a protein with potential use for revascularization.
 The VGI trials were placed on clinical hold by the FDA in 2000.
-VGI is in continued communications with the FDA to resolve the hold.
+We learned from VGI in October 2001 that their Phase II development program is off clinical hold, and advancing toward new trials.